maksimKorzh/msmd-linux/README.md

 7. In linux partition on a target drive in /boot/grub/grub.cfg adjust root to match your drive
 8. Disable secure boot in your UEFI firmware settings, should be able to boot from your drive

-    Essentially you need to end up with two GPT partitions partitions like /dev/sda1 (ESP, fat32) and /dev/sda2 (Linux, ext4).
-Script **hdd.sh** allows you to pick up custom block device names (e.g. /dev/nvme0n1p instead of /dev/sda1) that would be used under initramfs init script to switch to the real root, this is very important because if the target block device is not specified properly switching from initramfs to actual root would fail.
+    Essentially you need to end up with two GPT partitions partitions like<br>
+    /dev/sda1 (ESP, fat32) and /dev/sda2 (Linux, ext4).
+Script **hdd.sh** allows you<br>
+    to pick up custom block device names (e.g. /dev/nvme0n1p instead of /dev/sda1)<br>
+    that would be used under initramfs init script to switch to the real root,<br>
+    this is very important because if the target block device is not specified<br>
+    properly switching from initramfs to actual root would fail.

 # Build from sources